springernature/cf-buildpack-update-action/README.md

 With this GitHub action a pull request will be created if there is a newer version of a buildpack available.
 That way the project can stay up-to-date but with a conscious and deliberate change, traceable in version control.

 ## Example usage
+Create a file in your repo called .github/workflows/buildpack-update.yml and in it put this code (remember to update 'your-team-email-address@springernature.com' to one that is correct for your team)

     on:
       schedule: